 FCPL’s community branches are open Monday through Saturday, and its eight regional branches are open seven days a week.
 Details about branch hours and locations are available on the library’s website.
 Tests will be available at all FCPL branches.

 Information about who should be tested is available at the Virginia Department of Health’s website.

 Individuals who test positive should isolate and follow up with their health care provider or the Fairfax County Health Department.
-The VDH Antigen Testing Recommendations webpage provides guidance on next steps following antigen test results.
+The VDH After Testing webpage provides guidance on next steps following COVID-19 test results.

 More information on this program is available here or by calling 1-877-829-4682.